I am not afraid to walk this world alone.

 - Everything's Deader with Zombies: "Early Sunsets Over Monroeville", which doubles as a Shout-Out to Dawn of the Dead (1978).

 - Fanservice: Unintentionally.
-Word of God says a lot of that (such as the "Frerard" gimmick) is done to piss people off, which is why a lot of that stopped after they figured out people were into it.
+Word of God says a lot of that (such as the "Frerard" gimmick) was done to piss people off, which is why a lot of that stopped after they realized people were into it.